AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 #### Redis

-In times when you need to connect to an instance of [Redis] (http://redis.io/), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/redis/)).
+In times when you need to connect to an instance of [Redis](http://redis.io/), you can use the docker image (full instructions can be found [here](https://hub.docker.com/_/redis/)).

 `docker run --name some-redis -d redis`

 #### Consul

-In times when you need to connect to an instance of [Consul] (https://www.consul.io/), you can use the docker image (full instructions can be found [here] (https://hub.docker.com/_/consul/))
+In times when you need to connect to an instance of [Consul](https://www.consul.io/), you can use the docker image (full instructions can be found [here](https://hub.docker.com/_/consul/))

 `docker run -d --name=dev-consul consul`

 ### Connecting Docker Images

-In order to connect a docker image of AOSSL with it's respective component, we can use the --link option when we start it's container.
-For example:
+Connecting Docker images is done via the network command.
+First, we start the network:

+`docker network create my-network`

+Then, we utilize the --network option when starting containers to connect them to the network:

-    docker run --name some-mongo -d mongo
+`docker run -d --name=registry --network=my-network consul`

-    docker run --name aossl -d -P aostreetart/ao-services docker run --name aossl --link some-mongo:mongo -d -P aostreetart/ao-services
+When we start another docker container and connect it to my-network, we can access the first container by using it's container name as the hostname.

 ## Use Latest Release

-Please see the [releases] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/releases) page to download the latest release of the library.
+Please see the [releases](https://github.com/AO-StreetArt/AOSharedServiceLibrary/releases) page to download the latest release of the library.
 Once downloaded, unpack the tar/zip file and cd into the main directory.
 Then, run the following command:

     sudo ./easy_install